 1. Get the Right Gear

-Getting the right clothing and equipment are essential first time skiing tips.
+Getting the right clothing and equipment are essential beginner skier tips.
 You’ll need a winter weather wardrobe and gear that offers a perfect sized fit.
 This way you can have full mobility and more control while skiing downhill.

 The first step is to layer up to stay warm.
 You’ll want a thermal base layer, comfy fleece, and a ski coat or jacket.
-Choose a windbreaker material that also protects you from extreme temperatures.
+Choose a waterproof and insulated material that also protects you from extreme temperatures.

-Thermals with sweat-wicking technology also help when exerting yourself on the slopes.
-You also don’t want to forget to lather on sunscreen to protect your skin.
-As you’ll experience higher-altitudes and stronger UVA rays when skiing in winter.
+Thermals with sweat-wicking technology can also help when exerting yourself on the slopes.
+Don’t forget to lather up with sunscreen to protect your skin as you’ll experience high altitudes and strong UVA rays when skiing during the winter.

 Gloves, socks, and goggles are also must-have gear.
-It’s best for beginners to rent other equipment, like a set of skis and poles.
-As well as boots and a helmet.
+It’s best for beginners to rent equipment, like a set of skis, poles, boots and a helmet.

 This allows you to test out the equipment first.
 High-performance ski equipment can get expensive so it’s best to do this before you buy.

 Most ski lodges offer private or group classes.
-These are also a good opportunity to meet other skiers on your same learning level.
+Group sessions are a great opportunity to meet other skiers with the same level of experience.

 3. Do Some Prep Work

-If it’s your first time skiing, you may want to consider getting in some special workouts.
-As skiing is a full body workout that needs endurance.
+If it’s your first time skiing, you may want to consider exercising in advance as skiing is a full body workout that requires endurance.

 Take some time before the trip to work on conditioning exercises.
 The more in shape you are, the easier it will be to master the techniques.
 You’ll also be able to recover your muscles faster.

-Cardio is a great exercise to prepare you for a weekend of skiing.
+Cardio is a great way to prepare you for a weekend of skiing.
 You should also place focus on strengthening your leg muscles.
 This will help you with balance and coordination while skiing.

 4. Fuel Up and Stay Hydrated